priscillaboyd/SPaT_Prediction/README.md

 This project enables the prediction of signal phase timing (SPaT) in fixed and adaptive environments by using a combination of machine learning techniques and historical traffic data.

-This engine has been developed to support a dissertation towards an MSc in Software Engineering at the University of Oxford.
+It has been developed to support a dissertation titled _"A study of machine learning algorithms and their suitability for predicting traffic signal timing"_ towards an MSc in Software Engineering at the University of Oxford.

 ## Features